-Foundation Center cataloged 2,543 individual contributions Led by the New York City-based Robin Hood Foundation, public from foundations, corporations, and other institutional donors. foundations accounted for 40 percent of Hurricane Sandy However, this figure includes undesignated pledges and contributions-nearly matching corporate support.
-By comparison, contributions that specified multiple recipients without identifying public foundations represented about 7 percent of institutional how much each would receive.
-If more detailed information were donor giving in the aftermath of the Gulf Coast hurricanes.
-Like available on these contributions, the actual number of gifts would community foundations, public foundations raise funds from the undoubtedly be higher.
-In addition, some donors may make public and then redistribute that support. additional commitments over the coming years to ensure that the lingering effects of Hurricane Sandy are being addressed.
+Led by the New York City-based Robin Hood Foundation, public foundations accounted for 40 percent of Hurricane Sandy contributions-nearly matching corporate support.
+By comparison, public foundations represented about 7 percent of institutional donor giving in the aftermath of the Gulf Coast hurricanes.
+Like community foundations, public foundations raise funds from the public and then redistribute that support.